mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 PowerShell.
 From now on, all your work will be done in this terminal.

-Note that the root of your MSYS2 installation is located in `C:\\msys64`, so the following commands, for example:
+Note that the root of your MSYS2 installation is located in `C:\\msys64`, so the following commands, for example, will produce a listing of the same directory:

 		$ ls /etc              # the path as seen within MSYS2
 		$ ls 'C:\\msys64\etc'  # the path as seen by Windows

-will produce a listing of the same directory.

 ### <a name='a_ug'>3.
 Upgrade MSYS2</a>